How Much Does It Cost to Break a Lease?

 There are three main ways contracts usually structure the cost of breaking a lease, according to Feniak:

 These aren’t the only fees you may have to pay, though.
 The contract could also require you to cover the cost of cleaning the apartment or the price of advertising to secure a new tenant.
-Your legal and financial liabilities all depend on your signed contract and what both parties agreed to.
+Your legal and financial liabilities all depend on your signed contract and what both parties agree to.

 Common reasons for breaking a lease